dnote/dnote/README.md

 ![Dnote](assets/logo.png)
 =========================

-Dnote is a simple notebook for developers.
+Dnote is a simple personal knowledge base.

 [![Build Status](https://travis-ci.org/dnote/dnote.svg?branch=master)](https://travis-ci.org/dnote/dnote)

 ## What is Dnote?

-Dnote is a lightweight notebook for writing technical notes and neatly organizing them into books.
+Dnote is a lightweight personal knowledge base.
 The main design goal is to **keep you focused** by providing a way of swiftly capturing new information **without having to switch environment**.
 To that end, you can use Dnote as a command line interface, browser extension, web client, or an IDE plugin.

-It also offers **end-to-end encrypted** backup with AES-256, a seamless **multi device sync**, and **automated spaced repetition** to retain your memory in case you are building a personal knowledge base.
+It also offers a seamless **multi device sync**, and **automated spaced repetition** to retain your memory in case you are building a personal knowledge base.

 For more details, see the [download page](https://www.getdnote.com/download) and [features](https://www.getdnote.com/pricing).